 |PREP TIME: 30 MIN||COOK TIME: 10 MIN||SERVES: 2|

-Note: Adding greens (saag) to your daily diet helps you with constipation problems.
+Note: If you can’t find Bethe you can make spinach or any other greens that you find in your neighborhood.
+Adding greens (saag) to your daily diet helps you with constipation problems.

 |Oil: 1 tsp|

 Green Chili: 1